uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 In the second case, we need to wait for the user to grant us access to the resource we require.

 We want do be able to do this without "blocking".
-To accomplish this, we need to break with the "synchronous" programming model where statements are executed one after another.
+To accomplish this, we need to break up with our current "synchronous" programming model where statements are executed one after another.

 Consider the following example: